WPXI: Newscasts

 WPXI was the first station to offer a 5:30 p.m. newscast in Pittsburgh from 1981 to 1984 (titled 5:30 Live); it was then revived in 1987 with the name Channel 11 News First Edition.
 It was also the first station to offer a 5 p.m. newscast in the early 1990s, titled Channel 11 News First at 5.
-WPXI dropped NBC's Saturday morning cartoons in September 1990 in favor of a running a newscast airing from 8:00 a.m. to 12:30 p.m.
+WPXI dropped NBC's Saturday morning cartoons in September 1990 in favor of a running a newscast airing from 8 a.m. to 12:30 p.m.
 The success of the weekend morning newscast prompted NBC network officials to extend the Today show to weekends.
 WPXI, however, has since scaled back the length of its weekend morning newscasts.
 Pittsburgh native Jodi Applegate co-anchored NBC's Weekend Today, but was never seen locally due to WPXI's weekend morning newscasts.
 WPXI added Weekend Today in September 2012.
+In September 2021, WPXI added a 4 p.m. newscast.

 On January 12, 2006, Sinclair Broadcast Group (owner of Fox affiliate WPGH-TV) and WPXI entered into a news share agreement allowing channel 11 to take over production of WPGH's 10 p.m. newscast.
 WPXI began producing a 10 p.m. newscast for that station (titled Channel 11 News on Fox 53 at Ten) on January 30, 2006, two weeks after WPGH shut down its in-house news department due to corporate cutbacks made by Sinclair at its news-producing stations.
 All of WPGH's news staff, except for sportscaster Alby Oxenreiter, were laid off.
 The program runs for 45 minutes on Sunday through Friday nights, and for 30 minutes on Saturdays; a sports highlight show titled Ox on Fox Sports Extra (hosted by Oxenreiter) fills the remaining 15 minutes of the newscast Sunday through Fridays.
-As part of WPXI's contract with Sinclair, WPGH is permitted to air Sinclair's must-run programming, but must air them after the WPXI-produced newscast with a brief disclaimer stating that the editorials are from Sinclair and not WPXI; as a result, WPGH does not air Sinclair's must-runs, though it does air other political programming from Sinclair in prime time during election years.
+On October 6, 2007, WPXI began broadcasting in high definition, and Channel 11 News on Fox 53 was included in the upgrade.
+WPXI also produces a 6:30 p.m. newscast for WPGH, which launched on March 14, 2022.
+On January 8, 2024, Channel 11 Morning News on Fox 53 debuted at 7 a.m. as an extension of WPXI's existing morning newscast.

 Since dropping "Move Closer to Your World" in the late 1990s, WPXI is known to commission its own theme music from various composers.
-It has commissioned "Total Coverage" (its previous package), and after WPXI moved to its new Summer Hill television building, it started using the Tower V.2, ending the "NBC Collection" altogether.
+It has commissioned "Total Coverage" (its previous package), and after WPXI moved to its new Summer Hill television building, it started using "The Tower V.2", ending the "NBC Collection" altogether.
+WPXI dropped "The Tower V.2" in 2014 and replaced it with a new special news theme, which lasted until January 2024.